abcsFrederick/CHAMPAGNE/README.md

 ## References

 This repo was originally generated from the [CCBR Nextflow Template](https://github.com/CCBR/CCBR_NextflowTemplate).
 The template takes inspiration from nektool[^1] and the nf-core template.
-If you plan to contribute your pipeline to nf-core, don't use this template -- instead follow their instructions[^2].
+If you plan to contribute your pipeline to nf-core, don't use this template -- instead follow nf-core's instructions[^2].

 [^1]: nektool https://github.com/beardymcjohnface/nektool
 [^2]: instructions for nf-core pipelines https://nf-co.re/docs/contributing/tutorials/creating_with_nf_core